rust-lang/rust-wiki-backup/Bikeshed-typestate.md

 * The notion of "immutable" type becomes problematic in the presence of abstract types and interfaces.
 How do you know whether a type is immutable?

+  'Becomes' problematic?
+We've had objs and closures since forever, neither of which could be seen through. --Marijn

 * Immutable types are no longer as central a part of Rust as they used to be.

 Possible solutions: